 My dad taught my sister that your heart should be a graveyard: When someone shares personal information with you, it should stay inside you, as though it had died there.
 Dad lived by those words.
 I could trust him with what was bothering me without ever having to worry about him telling others.
 If you want a stellar confidant, befriend a quality ISTJ.

 9. They’re particular.

 If the job’s not perfect, it’s not done.
 That, my friend, is the ISTJ motto.
 More than once, I’ve heard ISTJ friends bemoan a poor paint job or ill-kept house.
 You see, ISTJs are wired to find what’s wrong and substandard; no mistake is safe in their presence.
-They are error detection machines!
+They are finely tuned error-detection machines!

 When my wife reads something I’ve written, often the first words I hear from her when she finishes concern the errors I’ve made.
 “This link doesn’t open in a new window,” or, “You forgot a comma.”